irata-gmbh/vscode-time-tracking/INTERNAL_ARCHITECTURE.md

 - Special characters in text fields are properly escaped following CSV standards
 - Date fields are stored in ISO format for easy parsing
 - Duration is stored in milliseconds as a number
+- The file is read before writing to ensure data consistency

 ### DatabaseService